p2kmgcl/seniore/CONTRIBUTING.md

 2. `cd youtProjectDirectory`.
 3. `npm link` (this only has to be runned once, run `npm unlink` to undo).
 4. `npm run build [--watch]` compiles the project
-5. Now you can use `seniore` commands normally, it will use your local toolkit project.
+5. Now you can use `seniore` commands normally, it will use your local repository.

 ## Pull Request Process